mathworks/Simscape_Electrical_Support_Library/README.md

 Where applicable, there is also a check-box option to set all mask parameters as run-time, meaning the model will not recompile if any of the mask parameters change when using Fast Restart mode, or when the model is compiled as a MEX file.

-The support library comes with four sub-directories under examples.
+The support library comes with five sub-directories under examples.

 examples/1.component_tests contains test harnesses for a number of components within the Support Library.